 Taking part in Mapathon events -- a method in humanitarian cartography proven extremely effective in supporting the activity of humanitarian relief staff "out in the field" -- immigrants have the opportunity to:

 - acquire basic knowledge of, and initial skills in, the fields of geography and modern cartography (and Information Technology, in general) .
 Repeated participation can deepen initial knowledge and may even be the first steps toward broader career development.

-- augment on-going efforts toward integration in German society through contact with native mapathon participants and the accompanying language practice
+- augment on-going efforts toward integration in German society through direct contact with native participants during the Mapathons and the accompanying language practice.

 - make a concrete humanitarian contribution.
 In particular, the target areas selected for mapping will -- whenever possible -- be chosen so that the nature of their contribution may be directly appreciated.
 Whenever possible, this can be accomplished by, for example, selecting to map an area of the world where refugee issues are most acute or by selecting areas located in or near the home countries of the participants.